namel3ss-Ai/namel3ss/resources/limitations.md

 - orchestration layer

 This keeps debugging human and predictable.
+Tool runners can execute remotely (service/container), but the core runtime remains local and single-process.

-### 8. No Plugins or Marketplace (Yet)
+### 8. No Public Registry (Yet)

-There is no plugin system.
+There is no public marketplace or remote registry in v0.1.0-alpha.

-You cannot install:

-- third-party extensions
+What exists today:
+- local packs installed from disk
+- pack verification with v1 signatures
+- explicit enable/disable via `namel3ss.toml`

+What does not exist yet:
+- a hosted registry
-- engine add-ons
+- auto-updates
-- marketplace packages
+- remote discovery

-This is deliberate.

-We will not add extensibility until the core language is unshakable.

-Python is optional.
-For advanced logic today, use Python tools with explicit dependencies (`pyproject.toml` or `requirements.txt`) and a per-app `.venv` via `n3 deps install`.
+Python is optional for most users.
+For advanced logic, use Python tools with explicit dependencies (`pyproject.toml` or `requirements.txt`) and a per-app `.venv` via `n3 deps install`.
 For common tasks, built-in tool packs are available without extra dependencies.
+Pack tools require no bindings; app-defined tools still require `.namel3ss/tools.yaml` bindings.

 ## Why These Limitations Exist